What Is The Ideal Cannabis Feeding Schedule?

 For marijuana plants to grow healthily, they need the right amount of light, carbon dioxide, and water.
-They also need the right nutrient mixture and feeding at the correct time in accordance with their growth stage.
-That is where having an ideal cannabis feeding schedule helps you prevent growth problems.
+They also need the right nutrient mixture and an ideal cannabis feeding schedule in accordance with their growth stage.

 Choosing your cannabis growing medium